kr-g/xvenv/README.md

 ## desktop starter

-when done the steps above and the package starts, create a desktop starter with
+when done the steps above and the package starts e.g. a desktop starter can be created with

     /usr/bin/python3 xvenv.py -cwd /your-path run *the-package-commandline*